Vs79singh/Calcuco-Typing-Checker/README.md

-# Typing-Titans
+# Calcuco-Typing-Checker
 ### Running the project

-The project uses NPM.
-It is strictly advised to stick with NPM so as to avoid dependency conflicts down the line.
-Please ensure you have Nodejs installed
+NPM is implemented in the project.
+It is strongly recommended that you follow NPM to avoid any potential dependency conflicts in the future.
+Please verify that Node.js is installed.

 ### Starting the frontend

 ```
-## Checkout into the Frontend directory
+## Enter the Frontend directory during checkout.
 cd client

 ## Install Dependencies